Tungtran0310/External-DB-Dummy-Plugin-for-WordPress/examples/README.md

 ## License

-Privat!
+Copyright by Volkan Kücükbudak- Privat-License!
 Only for showcase and education!